 If the bird is feathered and capable of hopping or flitting, and its toes can tightly grip your finger or a twig, it's a fledgling.
 Fledglings are generally adorable and fluffy, with a tiny stub of a tail.
 It's easy to jump to the conclusion that the bird has been abandoned and needs you.
 But fledglings need a special diet, and they need to learn about behavior and vocalizations from their parents--things we can't provide.

 Fortunately, the vast majority of "abandoned" baby birds are perfectly healthy fledglings.
 Their parents are nearby and watching out for them.
 The parents may be attending to four or five young scattered in different directions, but they will most likely return to care for the one you have found shortly after you leave.

 When fledglings leave their nest they rarely return, so even if you see the nest it's not a good idea to put the bird back in--it will hop right back out.
 Usually there is no reason to intervene at all beyond putting the bird on a nearby perch out of harm's way.
 Fledglings produce sounds that their parents recognize, and one of them will return and care for it after you leave.

-If you have found both parents dead or are otherwise absolutely certain that the bird was orphaned, then your best course of action is to bring it to a wildlife rehabilitator.
-The National Zoo has excellent information on emergency care until you can get an injured or truly abandoned bird to a wildlife rehabilitator.(back to top)
+If you have found both parents dead or are otherwise absolutely certain that the bird was orphaned, then your best course of action is to bring it to a wildlife rehabilitator.(back to top)